 How to Make White Chicken Stock

 The difference between a white chicken stock and a brown chicken stock is simple.
-White chicken stock is made by boiling chicken bones without roasting them first and brown chicken stock requires roasting the bones first.
+This chicken stock is made by boiling chicken bones without roasting them first and brown chicken stock requires roasting the bones first.

 Roasting bones first gives the brown chicken stock more dept of flavor and add some golden color to the stock.
 So why not just always use brown chicken stock if it has more flavor?